Pamela Alexander 1954 - 2020 - Obituary

 She was born to the late Barbara and Charles Heckle, III in Memphis, TN on August 11th, 1954.
 She was the founder and owner of Mid-South Healthcare Management.

-Pamela is survived by her husband of 46 years, Clay H. Alexander; her sons, Jason Alexander (Cassidy), Bill Alexander (Jessica); her daughter, Mallory Alexander; her grandchildren, Kennedy Alexander, Kane Hall, Camden Alexander, Jordan, and Jaycie Alexander, Noah Alexander, Karter Hall, Julian Alexander; her sisters, Debra Raymer (Gerald), Joyce Emery, and Dawn Johnson (Glyn).
+Pamela is survived by her husband of 46 years, Clay H. Alexander; her sons, Jason Alexander (Cassidy), Bill Alexander (Jessica); her daughter, Mallory Alexander; her grandchildren, Kennedy Alexander, Kane Hall, Camden Alexander, Jordan and Jayce Alexander, Noah Alexander, Karter Hall, Julian Alexander; her sisters, Debra Raymer (Gerald), Joyce Emery, and Dawn Johnson (Glyn).

 She was born to the late Barbara and Charles Heckle, III in Memphis, TN on August 11th, 1954.
 She was the founder and owner of Mid-South Healthcare Management.

-Pamela is survived by her husband of 46 years, Clay H. Alexander; her sons, Jason Alexander (Cassidy), Bill Alexander (Jessica); her daughter, Mallory Alexander; her grandchildren, Kennedy Alexander, Kane Hall, Camden Alexander, Jordan, and Jaycie Alexander, Noah Alexander, Karter Hall, Julian Alexander; her sisters, Debra Raymer (Gerald), Joyce Emery, and Dawn Johnson (Glyn).
+Pamela is survived by her husband of 46 years, Clay H. Alexander; her sons, Jason Alexander (Cassidy), Bill Alexander (Jessica); her daughter, Mallory Alexander; her grandchildren, Kennedy Alexander, Kane Hall, Camden Alexander, Jordan and Jayce Alexander, Noah Alexander, Karter Hall, Julian Alexander; her sisters, Debra Raymer (Gerald), Joyce Emery, and Dawn Johnson (Glyn).

 To Plant Memorial Trees in memory, please visit our Sympathy Store.